 My visit lasted 20 seconds.

 No ramen for you they said with nose upturned, a scowl on their face, and a deep exhale of irritability.
-Apparently asking for gluten free ramen was considered offensive.
+Apparently asking for gluten-free ramen was considered offensive.
 Or at least at this one little corner of Portland.
-Portland is actually a mecca for gluten free inclusivity.
-I guess they didn’t get the memo.
+Portland is actually a mecca for gluten

-So hop on the gluten free ramen train friends.
+Let's hop on the gluten-free ramen train friends.
 Organic millet and brown rice ramen is in town.
-And it’s darn tasty.
+And it's crazy tasty.

-Thankfully there are companies (and more are regularly joining the ranks) who have the gluten free-ers in mind.
+Thankfully there are companies (and more are regularly joining the ranks) who have the gluten-free-ers in mind.
 Lotus Foods is one of them.
 (This is not a sponsored post btw, just my affections pouring out).
-Lotus Foods has my back when I’m craving a bowl of soul comforting gluten free ramen.
+Lotus Foods has my back when I'm craving a bowl of soul comforting gluten